laravel/docs/blade.md

 #### Non-Class Attribute Merging

 When merging attributes that are not `class` attributes, the values provided to the `merge` method will be considered the "default" values of attribute which can be overwritten by the component's consumer.
 Unlike `class` attributes, non-class attributes are not appended to each other.
-For example, an `button` component may look like the following:
+For example, a `button` component may look like the following:

     <button {{ $attributes->merge(['type' => 'button']) }}>
         {{ $slot }}